The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Conclusions

+Extrapolating the work of {\sc Hargrove et al.} \cite{HargroveHollowayValeGoughAndHall} suggests that the substitution of insecticide-treated herds for odour-baited targets is not a viable alternative for the control of the two forest species in question.
+Required herd-masses are impractical for the purposes of barriers and containment.
+Individually tetherd, treated cattle can be used as substitutes for odour-baited targets, although the numbers required are probably not really practical either.
+Periodically rotating them in and out of the barrier zone would prevent a loss of resistance to tick-bourne diseases and an enzootic condition.
+(Individually tethered, deltamethrin-treated cattle, distributed uniformly throughout a barrier zone, may be less likely than targets to fall victim to the tragedy of the commons type mentality known to prevail among the local population.)

+The premise that the entire reserve, and it alone, is a problem is not as valid for {\em G. austeni} as it is for {\em G. brevipalpis} (Figure \ref{risk}).
+In the case of {\em G. austeni} it may well be worth singling out individual locii for the application of control measures (e.g. the flood plain of the Hluhluwe River, the vicinities of the Hluhluwe Dam, its backwater and the confluence of the Black Mfolozi and White Mfolozi rivers), based on {\sc Childs} \cite{Childs2} and Figure \ref{risk}.
+For {\em G. brevipalpis}, however, a comparison of Figures \ref{risk} and \ref{2nd} suggests that the logistic growth rate might even exceed 1.7 \% $\mathrm{day}^{-1}$ in the northern, Hluhluwe sector of the reserve.
+So favourable is that habitat.

 For a given mortality, more mobile species are found to be more vulnerable to eradication than more sedentary species while the opposite is true for containment.
-The scenarios depicted in Figures \ref{eradicationA} and \ref{eradicationB} demonstrate, firstly, that high diffusion rates are more amenable to eradication, since the same local consistancy is not required.
+The scenarios depicted in Figures \ref{eradicationA} and \ref{eradicationB} demonstrate, firstly, that high diffusion rates are more amenable to eradication since the same target consistancy is not required locally.
 Species with high diffusion rates are vulnerable to controls which are geographically more remote.
-Secondly, high diffusion rates lead to a much weaker recovery from levels close to extinction\footnotemark[1] .
-The reason is that there is a tendency to disperse which is not efficacious at the lower levels of logistic growth.
-This might seem obvious to the reader, yet one popular theory for the phenomenal Lambwe Valley rebound (reported in {\sc Turner and Brightwell} \cite{TurnerAndBrightwell} and {\sc Hargrove} \cite{Hargrove7}) is re--invasion, usually quoting the high mobility of {\em G. pallidipes}.
-A very large neighbouring population would be required for such a rebound to be attributed to re--invasion.
-More likely explanations would be the over--estimation of the temperature at pupal sites, or a problem with insecticide application.
+Secondly, high diffusion rates lead to a much weaker initial recovery from levels close to extinction\footnotemark[2].
+The reason is that there is a tendency to disperse which is not efficacious for logistic growth at low population densities.